ADVRHumanoids/ROSEndEffectorDocs/docs/source/examples.rst

 qb SoftHand
 *****************

-This hand has a humanoid structure but it has only a single actuated joint that close all the fingers togheter in a compliant way.
-More info at `qb robotics website <https://qbrobotics.com/products/qb-softhand-research/>`_.
+This end-effector has a humanoid structure but it has only a single actuated joint.
+It can close all the fingers together in a compliant way.
+More information can be found at `qb robotics website <https://qbrobotics.com/products/qb-softhand-research/>`_.

-Necessary steps before run ROS End-Effector with this hand:
+Necessary steps before running ROS End-Effector with this hand:

 .. code-block:: bash